hongyik/LLM2Manim/linearalgebra.md

     A7g[Applications in Differential Equations] end

-subgraph A8[8.
-Symmetric Matrices and Quadratic Forms]
+subgraph A8[Symmetric Matrices and Quadratic Forms]
     A8a[Diagonalization of Symmetric Matrices]
     A8b[Quadratic Forms]
     A8c[Singular Value Decomposition SVD] end

-subgraph A9[9.
-Abstract Linear Spaces]
+subgraph A9[Abstract Linear Spaces]
     A9a[General Vector Spaces & Subspaces]
     A9b[Review of Coordinate Systems and Advanced Spaces] end

-subgraph A10[10.
-Optional Topics in Differential Equations]
+subgraph A10[Optional Topics in Differential Equations]
     A10a[ODEs, PDEs, Fourier Series] end